Title: Finding Audrey

 Date Published: June 5th, 2015

-Without doubt, Sophie Kinsella is one of my favourite authors.
+Without a doubt, Sophie Kinsella is one of my favourite authors.
 I love her quick wit and refreshing humour.
-Her stories, particularly the Shopaholic series, are feel good books, often with ditzy, female protagonists.
+Her stories, particularly the Shopaholic series, are feel-good books, often with ditzy, female protagonists.
 Perfect novels for a summer read.

 This is why I was surprised to discover that she had delved into the Young Adult genre.
 Based on her previous novels, I assumed this would simply be another funny, romantic story told with much younger leader characters.